Repository Management with Nexus

 The Popularity column shows a relative popularity as compared to the other results in the search table.
 This can give you a good idea on the take up of a new release.
 For example if a newer version has a high Age value, but a low Popularity compared to an older version, you might want to check the upstream project and see if there is any issues stopping other users from upgrading that might affect you as well.
 Another reason could be that the new version does not provide signifcant improvements to warrant an upgrade for most users.

 The Security Issues column shows the number of known security issues for the specific artifact.
 The License Threat column shows a colored square with blue indicating no license threat and yellow, orange and red indicating increased license threats.
-More information about both indicators can be seen in the Insight panel below the list of artifacts for the specific artifact.
+More information about both indicators can be seen in the Component Info panel below the list of artifacts for the specific artifact.

 The Download column provides download links for all the available artifacts.